 Please feel free to contact me by e-mail — firstname.lastname@example.org — or phone — (802)380-1677.
 I am honored to hear your stories, to share the BAJC vision and my own path within Judaism, to respond to questions about Judaism, to support you through difficult times and rejoice in your simchas, and, most important, to get to know you.

 I look forward to connecting!

 Cantor Kate Judd received her Masters in Jewish Education and her ordination as a cantor in May, 2015, from Hebrew College, a pluralistic seminary in Newton, Massachusetts.
 She has studied voice and chazzanut (traditional cantorial singing) with Cantors Charles Osborne, Lynn Torgove, and Brian Mayer.
 Cantor Kate comes from Marlboro, Vermont, where she attended Marlboro College, graduating in 1982.
 In 1987 she received a graduate performance degree in classical voice from the Longy School of Music, where she studied with Sanford Sylvan.
 As a classical soloist she has appeared throughout the New England area.
 Cantor Kate also has taught voice and the Alexander Technique since 1991.
 She has served as BAJC’s spiritual leader since July, 2012.
-She lives nearby the synagogue with her husband Bob Miller.
+She lives nearby the synagogue.
 In her leisure time she enjoys gardening, reading, and oil painting, among many other interests.
-She and her husband have close family in the United States, Canada, and Israel.
+She and her late husband have close family in the United States, Canada, and Israel.